-Just when I think I’ve tried every hippie home remedy under the sun, I come across one that surprises me.
-While scouring the internet the other day I stumbled on an article about oxymels and it stopped me cold in my tracks.
+Just when I think I’ve tried just about every hippie home remedy under the sun, I come across one that surprises me.
+While scouring the internet the other day, I stumbled on an article about oxymels, and it stopped me cold in my tracks.
 Huh?

 Turns out, oxymels are more common than you think.
-The term oxymel comes from the Latin meaning “acid and honey,” and it’s just a simple combination of apple cider vinegar and honey used to administer herbs that might not taste so pleasant on their own.
-By infusing your oxymel with immune-boosting herbs, you’re left with potent medicine that can help keep your immune system strong and aid in your body’s natural detoxification processes.
+The term oxymel comes from the Latin meaning “acid and honey,” and it’s just a simple combination of apple cider vinegar and honey (source).
+It is used to administer herbs that might not taste so pleasant on their own.
+By infusing your oxymel with immune-boosting herbs, you’re left with a potent medicine that can help keep your immune system strong and aid in your body’s natural detoxification processes.
 Simple, no?

-Here’s how to make your own stay-well oxymel to get you through cold and flu season in one piece.
+Here’s how to make your own stay-well oxymel to get you through the next cold and flu season in one piece.

 How to Make an Oxymel

-Who doesn’t love drinking apple cider vinegar and honey?
-Okay, so probably everyone.
+Who doesn’t love drinking apple cider vinegar (ACV) and honey?
+Okay, so probably not everyone.
 But as far as home remedies are concerned, ACV and honey pack a one-two punch.
-ACV helps alkalinize the body, which in turns kills bacteria and viruses.
-And raw honey relieves sore throats and inflammation.
+ACV helps alkalize the body, which in turn kills bacteria and viruses.
+And raw honey relieves sore throats and inflammation (source).

-They’re certainly rockstars on their own but if you toss in a bunch of immune-boosting herbs you’re left with an herbal remedy even Rosemary Gladstar would be proud of.
+They’re certainly rockstars on their own, but if you toss in a bunch of immune-boosting herbs, you’re left with an herbal remedy that would make even Rosemary Gladstar proud.

-To fend off a cold, try herbs like ginger, cayenne pepper, garlic and lemon zest.
+To fend off a cold, try herbs like ginger, cayenne pepper, garlic, and lemon zest.
 To improve circulation and calm an upset stomach, go with rosemary and ginger.
-And for soothing nerves, toss in some lavender, nettles and chamomile.
+And for soothing nerves, toss in some lavender, nettles, and chamomile.
 But don’t stop there.
-There are endless combinations of herbs you can use, so it’s important to pick the ones that work for you and your ailments.
+Endless combinations of herbs are available for use, so it’s important to pick the ones that work for you and your particular ailments (source).

 - 1/2 cup raw apple cider vinegar